Biden to tell Putin he'll face toughest sanctions yet if he invades Ukraine

 "Of course it (the agenda) is bilateral relations, which remain in quite a lamentable state," Peskov told reporters.
 "And then it's the questions that loom large on the agenda.
 Primarily tension around Ukraine, the theme of NATO advancement towards our borders, and President Putin's initiative about security guarantees."

 International tensions have risen steadily over Ukraine and the Black Sea region.
-Russia's Defence Ministry said on Friday it had scrambled fighter jets to escort two US military reconnaissance planes over the Black Sea.
+Russia's Defense Ministry said on Friday it had scrambled fighter jets to escort two U.S. military reconnaissance planes over the Black Sea.
+L1N2SP0FY

-On Monday, US General Mark Milley, Chairman of the Joint Chiefs of Staff, met virtually with all the NATO chiefs of defence about "significant security developments across Europe."
+On Monday, US General Mark Milley, Chairman of the Joint Chiefs of Staff, met virtually with all the NATO chiefs of defense about "significant security developments across Europe."

 At the United Nations, spokesman Stephane Dujarric told reporters on Monday the meeting between Biden and Putin “is extremely important, given the current context of what we see going on in many parts of the world."